-Both commands can only be performed if you have Microsoft SQL Server Management Studio.
-For this, you first need to open it in your system and follow the below mentioned steps.
+Both commands can only be executed if you have Microsoft SQL Server Management Studio installed.
+To do this, you must first open it on your system and then follow the steps outlined below.

 EXEC sp_resetstatus [DATABASE_NAME];